The interval posets of permutations seen from the decomposition tree perspective: Computing the poset from the decomposition tree

+For the third item, we actually derive the finer result that $\tilde{P}(\sigma^R)$ can be obtained from $\tilde{P}(\sigma)$ by flipping the considered plane embedding along a vertical symmetry axis.
+This follows immediately by noting that the same reflection maps $sk(T(\sigma))$ to $sk(T(\sigma^R))$. \qedhere \end{proof}

-In addition, \cite[Theorem 4.8]{Bridget} states that interval posets are the posets which can be constructed starting from the 1-element poset, and recursively replacing minimal elements with dual claw posets, argyle posets or binary tree posets (defined in \cite[Definition 4.2]{Bridget}).
+In addition, \cite[Theorem 4.8]{Bridget} states that interval posets are the posets which can be constructed starting from the 1-element poset, and recursively replacing minimal elements with dual claw posets, argyle posets or binary tree posets (defined in \cite[Definition 4.2]{Bridget}, the latter being posets in which the Hasse diagram is a tree where every non minimal element has two children).
 Our \cref{prop:proc} states that interval posets are those that can be constructed starting from the 1-element poset, and recursively replacing minimal elements with dual claw posets or argyle posets.
 Since binary tree posets can straightforwardly be obtained from the 1-element poset recursively replacing minimal elements with argyle posets with two minimal elements, \cref{prop:proc} therefore implies \cite[Theorem 4.8]{Bridget}.
 It also allows to identify more clearly which ``building blocks'' are needed, namely dual claw posets and argyle posets, without explicitly needing binary tree posets.